 Date of Authorship for this Version

 Colombia, International Covenant on Economic, Social and Cultural Rights, ICESCR

 Kalantry, Sital; Getgen, Jocelyn; and Koh, Steven A., "Measuring State Compliance with the Right to Education Using Indicators: a Case Study of Colombia’s Obligations Under the ICESCR" (2009).
 Cornell Law Faculty Working Papers.
-Paper 52.
+52.